unleashit/next-promise-cache/readme.md

 ```

 ## Requirements

+- Node >= 16.8 in a Next JS 13 app directory environment
-Fetch on Node requires Node v18+ (or 17.5 with experimental flag).
+- Node v18+ (or 17.5 with experimental flag) for other environments without a patched Fetch

+In Next JS 13 (app directory enabled), Fetch is patched to work down to 16.8.
+React.cache (which uses Node's Async Context) also requires Node 16.8+.

 ## Setting up

-If you are using this with Next JS and React Server Components, `fetch-cache` should be wrapped within `React.cache` (provided by Next) and imported from a separate file.
-This will cache the instance for the lifetime of the request (and throw out on each new request).
+If you are using this with Next JS and React Server Components, it's suggested to initialize `fetch-cache` within `React.cache` (provided by React) and import from a separate file.
+Since Next.Js has decided not to provide full access to the Request/Response objects (a mini tragedy if you ask me), React provides this helper which makes use of Async Context.
+You can for example use it to cache an instance of `fetch-cache` for the lifetime of each request (and throw out after).

 ```typescript
 // services.ts